[Interview] 2014: Ukraine: 'He told me he loved me then said goodbye'

 "Nobody believes they [the Maidan snipers] were Georgian or Italian mercenaries, or any other Russian propaganda stories, but what we need are court verdicts, not popular knowledge," Matviychuk said.

-Her struggle was made harder when Zelensky, last year, let five key suspects - officers from Ukraine's 'Berkut' special police - flee to Russia in exchange for Ukrainian soldiers and civilians taken hostage in the war in east Ukraine.
+Her struggle was made harder when Zelensky, last year, let five key suspects - officers from Ukraine's 'Berkut' special police - flee to Russia in exchange for Ukrainian soldiers and civilians, whom Russia took hostage in the war in east Ukraine.

 And her fight is being obstructed by Yanukovych-era officials, who never left their posts, and some of whom have crimes to hide.

-"It's not just about top officials who ordered attacks, or Berkut officers who killed people - you must consider the whole chain-of-command, the responsibility of the middle ranks, and these people are not so interested in our investigations," she said.
+"It's not just about top officials who ordered attacks, or Berkut officers who killed people - you must consider the whole chain-of-command, the responsibility of the middle ranks, and these people are not so interested in our investigations," Matviychuk said.

 "We still have to build the institutions our country needs, and we have to protect Ukraine from Russian aggression, so there's a lot of work."